 What it's Really Like to Trek the Amazon Rainforest

 As you probably already know, the Amazon Rainforest is massive.
 So much so that you can book an Amazon trek in one of four (yes, you read that right - four!) countries: Peru, Ecuador, Bolivia and Colombia.
 I chose Colombia because Amazon treks there are still relatively new.
-And being a “go hard, or go home” kind of girl, I equated that to it being the most raw and rugged Amazon tour on the market.
-What I naively glossed over is the fact that this would also make it the most challenging.
-Enough that I'd even be inclined to quit my first night in.
+And being a “go hard, or go home” kind of girl, I equated that to it also being the most raw and rugged Amazon tour on the market.
+The fact I naively glossed over is that this would also make it the most challenging.
+So much so that I'd even be inclined to quit my first night in.

 You, on the other hand, are reading this very post, which means you're clearly a lot more sensible.
-You want a flavour of what you're actually signing yourself up to.
-So here is the full lowdown of my jungle trek through the Colombian Amazon - from the good to the bad to the ugly.
-Everything you need to know to book the Amazon experience that's right for you.
+You want a sense of what you're actually signing yourself up to.
+So here is the full lowdown on my jungle trek through the Colombian Amazon - from the good to the bad to the ugly.
+Everything you need to know to book the Amazon adventure that's right for you.

 Choosing the Right Amazon Trek